 Moving to Los Angeles, Butler fronted the Los Angeles-based Celtic funk unit Superkeltic.
 He recorded with Stephen Perkins’ acid jazz jam band, Banyan, and appears on Mike Watt’s Ball Hog or Tug Boat.
 He was an annual attendee at Uli Jon Roth’s Sky Academy.

-Sonic Stew, Butler's latest CD release, charted in the Top 30 on the NACC Chart (Jul-17).
+Sonic Stew 2 - Butler’s latest CD release - is a follow up to his 2017 release.
+Sonic Stew, Butler's 2017 CD release, charted in the Top 30 on the NACC Chart (Jul-17).
 For the compositions - "Stews" - in this series, Butler laid down chord structures, similar to a base broth in a stew.
 He then allowed the musicians to freely contribute musical ideas layering flavors into the tracks.
 The heads were composed after the ideas were "stirred and simmered."
-The second CD from these sessions - Sonic Stew 2 - will be released in 2018.

 Butler plays jazz guitar with the MajicBulletTheory, a jazz funk band, out of Long Beach, CA.